nabmilbai/al-vsc-prompts/al-refactor-code.prompt.md

 - Read the file content
 - Extract procedures based on specified lines or procedure name
 - Perform code review for all procedures found
+- Perform code refactor for all procedures and code that might be improved and optmized

 If folder path provided:
 - List .al files in the folder